 Socio-spatial patterns of advantage and disadvantage, diversity and difference; wellbeing and social justice.

 Public space; gentrification; creative cities; smart cities; place-making.

 Drivers of peri-urban development; policy and peri-urban development; master planned communities; community and place-making; lifestyle choices; market needs vs social needs; social determinants of health; the need for integrated planning.

 - Peri-urban challenges and opportunities

 Conceptualising the rural; drivers of rural change; transforming rural places; The rural idyll; the anti-idyll; amenity-led migration; performing the rural; competing rural narratives; neglected rural and regional geographies.

 Students enrolled in the B Arts - Human Geography and the Environment Major must have successfully completed GEOG1020.

-Lecture: for 4 hour(s) per Week for 11 weeks
+Online 2 hour(s) per Week for 11 Weeks